LEADING OFF: Ohtani on mound, White Sox and Guardians play 2 | WTOP News

 ARM SWING

-At bat, last season’s AL MVP entered Tuesday hitting .234 with three homers, seven RBIs and nine runs.
-He had a .733 OPS.
+At bat, last season’s AL MVP has three homers, seven RBIs and nine runs scored in 12 games.

 WEATHER MEN